adriel-zn/c_sharp_assessment/README.md

-# 💸 Budget Tracking App
+# 💸 Account Ledger API

 Welcome!
 As a fintech studio, we're always working to build better digital finance tools for our customers.
 The purpose of the technical challenge is to give us insight in your technical abilities, design & development approach and general technical skills.